mehdihadeli/awesome-dotnet-core-education/README.md

 	> Fluent API for asserting the results of unit tests that targets .NET Framework 4.5, 4.7, .NET Standard 1.3, 1.6 and 2.0.
 Supports the unit test frameworks MSTest, MSTest2, Gallio, NUnit, XUnit, MBunit, MSpec, and NSpec.

 - [Shouldly](https://github.com/shouldly/shouldly)
-	> Should testing for .NET - the way Asserting *Should* be!
+	> Should testing for .NET - the way Asserting -Should- be!

 - [AnthonyGiretti/Calzolari-EFCore-Flurl-FakeBearerToken-TestServer](https://github.com/AnthonyGiretti/Calzolari-EFCore-Flurl-FakeBearerToken-TestServer)
 <div align="right">